 14. March in the Mermaid Parade.

-15. Ride the crazy three-wheel trike at the Museum of Mathematics.
+15. Ride the crazy square-wheeled trike at the Museum of Mathematics.

 16. Have dim sum in Brooklyn's Chinatown.

-18. Catch a free concert by the Metropolitan Opera in a NYC park.
+18. Catch a free summer concert by the Metropolitan Opera in a NYC park.

-19. See the money train at the Transit Museum.
+19. Sit in turn-of-the-century trains at the Transit Museum.